davidsavoie1/svelte-specma/README.md

-# svelte-specma
+# Svelte-Specma

-Svele-Specma is a Svelte store used to do client-side validation using the very powerful Specma library.
+Svelte-Specma is a Svelte store used to do client-side validation using the very powerful [Specma](https://www.npmjs.com/package/specma) library.

+- Collection specs defined with the exact **same shape as the value**!
+- Based on **predicate functions** of type `true || "reason"`
+- **Composable specs** with intuitive `and`/`or` operators
+- Easy **cross-validation** between multiple fields
+- User defined **customized invalid reasons**
+- **Async validation** out of the box
+- Very **small footprint**

+# Design considerations

+## Spec design

+You should first get familiar with the Specma way of [defining a spec](https://davidsavoie1.github.io/specma/#/gettingStarted?id=predicate-spec).
+All valid Specma specs will work fine with Svelte-Specma, including async validation, spec composition and cross-fields validation.
+Specs can hence be reused in a variety of contexts without redefining them all the time.
+Simple composition with `and` and `or` allows advanced constraints on a base spec, such as calling a remote endpoint asynchronously to check a value availability.

+## Requiredness

+By design in Specma, specs are usually not prescribing the requiredness of values by themselves.
+The validation call typically specifies which selection is required.
+In Svelte-Specma, the requiredness is defined at store creation time, so the spec definition isn't tied to a specific requiredness.
+This allows reusing the same spec in different forms, where only the required fields change, not the predicates themselves.

+## Svelte integration

+Svelte-Specma uses Svelte stores to manage state and validation.
+It is not tied to any particular component, although it might make sense for you to eventually design components to reduce boilerplate code (updating store value, activating on input blur, displaying loading or error messages, etc.).

 # `configure` - Before using

-Since Specma relies on Javascript Symbols to define specs (preds, spreads, opt, etc.), Svelte-Specma must use the same instance of the Spec library.
-It must hence be configured once prior to usage.
+Since Specma relies on some Javascript Symbols to define specs, Svelte-Specma must use the same instance of the Spec library. **It must hence be configured once prior to usage**.

 ```js
 import * as specma from "specma";